 I can definitely say my ride was improved with the shoes.
 I had less pressure on my knees and the whole experience was just smoother overall.
 It was far easier to pull up on the pedal instead of focusing only on pushing down.
 I noticed the most difference when riding out of the saddle in second or third position, especially when going at a higher cadence.
 I was able to go much faster without feeling like I was going to fly off.
 Overall, I highly recommend the right cycling shoes.

 Other accessories sold by Peloton include headphones, a heart rate monitor, their own brand of cycling shoes and a bike mat.
 Amazon sells bike mats for about half the price, like this one.
-For headphones, I use my tried and true Plantronics BB Fit Bluetooth headphones and they work just fine.
+For headphones, I use my AirPods Pro Bluetooth headphones and they work perfectly.
 They also sell a heart rate monitor but since I have a Fitbit Versa (check out my review on that here), I just use that to track my workouts.
 Especially since Peloton has the capability to connect with your Fitbit device.
+Update: I know have an Apple Watch and it works great with the bike.
+You can connect it to the Peloton App or if you have the new Bike+, it connect automatically with the Gym Kit feature.

 One major way this bike differs from other spin bikes, is the digital display.
 That 22-inch HD flat screen attached to the front of it.
 It is on this screen that you “take” your spin classes.
+(Update: A cool feature of the new Bike+ is that the screen swivels 360 degrees so you can take Bike Bootcamp classes pr other strength and yoga classes more easily!)
 This digital display is also helpful when adjusting your cadence (how fast you are pedaling) and your resistance.
 When the instructor is telling you to take your resistance two numbers heavier or to keep your cadence between 80 and 85, it’s easy to get exactly where they are trying to take you.
 Your cadence and resistance combined gives you your total output for the class.
 This is the number that moves you around on the leaderboard.

-My absolute favorite thing about Pelton, is the variety of classes that are offered.
-Classes are done live at their studio in NYC and you can virtually join live classes from your home based on the schedule.
+My absolute favorite thing about Peloton, is the variety of classes that are offered.
+Classes are done live at their studio in NYC (and they now have studios in Germany and the UK!) and you can virtually join live classes from your home based on the schedule.
 Then there are the On Demand classes.
 Once a live class happens, it is placed in the On Demand library and that is where all of your amazing options are.
-You can choose how long you want to ride (from a 5 minute warm up ride to a 45 minute class), what type of class you want to take (live DJ ride, Hip Hop ride, Groove ride, HIIT, Tabata) and which instructor you’d like.
+You can choose how long you want to ride (from a 5 minute warm up ride to a 60 minute class), what type of class you want to take (live DJ ride, Hip Hop ride, Groove ride, HIIT, Tabata, PowerZone) and which instructor you’d like.
 I am so picky with my music so I love that with your subscription, you can preview the playlist before starting a class.
-And because the classes are done live before they’re available On Demand, the music is always fresh and up to date.
+And because the classes are done live before they're available On Demand, the music is always fresh and up to date.

-The instructors are fun (my personal faves are Robin and Alex) and when I take a virtual class, I truly feel like I am in the studio.
+The instructors are so much fun (my personal faves are Cody, Robin, Alex and Jess Sims!) and when I take a virtual class, I truly feel like I am in the studio.
 For someone like me who loves group fitness classes, it is such a motivator for me to see everyone else sweating right along with me!
+Now that several of my friends have bikes as well, we are able to all ride together from the comfort of our home which has been an amazing way to stay connected especially during this pandemic.

 After your workouts, you can checkout your profile.
 Your profile houses all the workouts you have completed along with stats from your ride (like highest cadence, resistance, output and calories burned).
 You can check for achievements you have earned for Personal Records, working out with a friend or a streak of taking a certain amount of classes in a row.
 Just a few fun little extras.